bike advocacy, bicycle tour, bicycle safety

 Listing of an event does not constitute an endorsement by the International Bicycle Fund.
 If you would like your event posted, send us information.
 It will generally get posted fastest if it is a format and length similar to the entries on this page.

-Amish Country Bike Tour and Race Saturday, September 12, 2009 -- Dover, Delaware, 15, 25, 50, 62 and 100 mile loops plus 25 mile timed race through Amish Country; 4 excellent food/rest stops with Amish-baked pies and cookies plus healthy foods and beverages.
+Amish Country Bike Tour and Race Around second Saturday of September -- Dover, Delaware, 15, 25, 50, 62 and 100 mile loops plus 25 mile timed race through Amish Country; 4 excellent food/rest stops with Amish-baked pies and cookies plus healthy foods and beverages.
 After tour party featuring live folk bands and catered picnic lunch, yard games, bike rodeo for kids and more.
 Friday night kayak tour and lodging packages starting at $55 per night.
 Register by August 21 and save $5 per person, and same-day registration also encouraged!
 Register online or call 800-233-5368.
 Raises funds for prostate cancer research, bike tour fund, YMCA and Amish schoolhouse education programs.
 Great fun for all ages and abilities.
 Mapquest: 411 Legislative Avenue, Dover, DE 19901.

-Checker's Mutt Strut and Charity Bike Ride - April 4, 2009 at the Martinsville Virginia Speedway.
+Checker's Mutt Strut and Charity Bike Ride - April, at the Martinsville Virginia Speedway.
 Proceeds benefit the Martinsville-Henry County SPCA's low cost spay/neuter program as well as providing medical care for animals in the SPCA's care.
 Tel: 276-638-7297.

 MicroBike